 Chronicles of the Sitz Angus Herd

 In the fall of 1959, Bob and Donna decided to look for a ranch in Montana.
 Their search finally culminated with the purchase of the Harrison Ranch in 1959.
-This began the real growth and noteriety of the Sitz Angus herd in Montana, beginning in 1960.
-It was difficult in those early years for the young couple; raising a family, new to the area, establishing themselves and taking over a place that needed a lot of improvement, but in the Sitz tradition, they persevered.
-Bob had an eye for cattle, consistently breeding for the best and selecting the type of cattle that would perform for the commercial cow man.
+This began the real growth and notoriety of the Sitz Angus herd in Montana, beginning in 1960.
+It was difficult in those early years for the young couple; raising a family, new to the area, establishing themselves and taking over a place that needed a lot of improvement.
+But in the Sitz tradition, they persevered.
+Bob had an eye for cattle, consistently breeding for the best and selecting the type of cattle that would perform for the commercial cattleman.

 "Model" was just the start of a long list of performance sires to traverse the pastures at Sitz Angus.
 Elation 10 of Model, as described in the 1963 Sitz sale catalog says: "Model, as we call this grand old sire, is going on 10 years old and still weighs close to a ton.
 He has done a terrific job for us along with siring the top selling Angus sire group and individual bull at Production Indexing Center at Stanford, Montana in 1964."

 Another of those early sires was Sun Up Bloage D29, purchased by Bob in Missouri from Dave Miller.
 "Sun Up" was the top gaining bull in that sale and went on to be one of the great sires for the Sitz's.